 Future of post-trade

-For the last decades post-trade had been standing in the shadow of the vibrant securities trading industry.
-But recent developments make post-trade an exciting field of business.
-The post-trade landscape and its market participants have been facing dramatic changes which will spin business models, processes, and networks.
-To predict the impacts of current disruptive technologies, FinTechs, regulations, initiatives, and economic development feels like the proverbial glance into the crystal ball and opens the door for strategic positioning.
+In the last few decades, post-trade has stood in the shadow of the vibrant securities trading industry.
+However, recent developments have made post-trade an exciting field of business.
+The post-trade landscape and its market participants have faced dramatic changes that will transform business models, processes, and networks.
+The effects of current disruptive technologies, FinTechs, regulations, and economic development are of course difficult to predict.
+Nevertheless, they offer opportunities for a new strategic positioning.

-Post-trading is – as the name suggests – the part of the value chain in capital markets which follows the trade.
-Main players in the post-trade market are banks, custodians, central counterparties (CCP) and central securities depositories (CSD) which offer services like securities processing, clearing and settlement of securities transaction, and other asset servicing (e.g. collateral management, corporate actions, etc).
+Post-trading is – as the name suggests – the part of the value chain in capital markets that follows the trade.
+The main players in the post-trade market are banks, custodians, central counterparties (CCP) and central securities depositories (CSD) that offer services such as securities processing, clearing and settlement of securities transaction, and other asset servicing (e.g. collateral management, corporate actions, etc).

-In the European Union, the post-trade market is historically grown which led to a highly fragmented infrastructure and inefficiencies across Europe.
-As post-trade was identified as one the major obstacle to a single European capital market, the Eurosystem established TARGET2-Securities, a pan-European settlement platform.
-Furthermore, regulatory harmonization initiatives opened the market and new technologies are shaking the market.
+In the European Union, the market for post-trade has grown historically.
+This has resulted in a highly fragmented infrastructure and inefficiencies across Europe.
+As the European post-trade structure was identified as a major obstacle to a single European capital market, the Eurosystem established TARGET2-Securities - a pan-European settlement platform.
+While regulatory harmonization initiatives aim at opening the European market, new technologies are challenging the status quo.